 So I’m pretty sure Prague is one of the most beautiful cities in the world.
 I spent a few days here with Lizzie, the gorgeous girl behind From Europe and Beyond, after a 3 year period without seeing each other.
 It was the best reunion we could have had.

 We had prebooked our accommodation in the brand new and perfectly located Hostel Ananas.
 It was big, clean and the staff were lovely.
-The downside (especially if your British, probably) was the see-through shower doors.
+The downside (especially if you’re British, probably) was the see-through shower doors.
 Zero privacy.
 Deal with it.
-We also met the best group of people imaginable, and that made Prague a whole lot better.
+We also met the best group of people imaginable, and that made Prague even better.

 Our first stop was the crowded Old Town Square.
 It’s easy to spot because you’ll see the Gothic spires of the Church of Our Lady Before Tyn peaking up above the tall, colourful buildings.